 It is customary for live-aboard divers to leave a gratuity upon departure for a job well done.
 10-15% is average for most trips.

 No, you are definitely off the grid on this trip!
 The island itself is uninhabited with the exception of a few researchers and Mexican fisherman who live off generators.
 We have a satellite phone aboard the boat for emergencies and quick calls to check in.
 The cost for usage is $2 per minute.
-The captain always has radio communication with our landing and the U.S. Coast Guard for emergency service.
+The captain always has radio communication with our landing in America and the U.S. Coast Guard for emergency service.
 Once you board the boat, you do not disembark until the trip returns from Guadalupe Island.

 Here is a comprehensive list.